 Maudslay State Park

-Positioned on the Merrimack River in the gorgeous coastal community of Newburyport, Maudslay State Park is a historic fixture in Newburyport as a former private estate that has since been adopted by the state, providing visitors with access to miles of easy to travel trails, old stone bridges, and even a 19th-century garden!
+Positioned on the Merrimack River in the cute coastal community of Newburyport, Maudslay State Park is a historic fixture in Newburyport as a former private estate that has since been adopted by the state, providing visitors with access to miles of easy to travel trails, old stone bridges, and even a 19th-century garden!
 As the season shifts from summer to autumn, the blazing fall foliage is reflected in the Merrimack River, with an easy to follow trail that meanders alongside.
 The town of Newburyport is also less than an hour from other must-visit locations like Salem, Rockport, and Marblehead, so be sure to take advantage of its location to check out these other coastal gems!

 Mount Greylock State Reservation

 Located in the picturesque town of Adams, the summit of Mount Greylock is 3,491 feet and the highest point in Massachusetts.
-You can drive or hike to the top, and on a clear day you can see up to 90 miles away, catching parts of 4 states and 5 mountain ranges, and the fall foliage views are unbelievable.
+You can drive or hike to the top, and on a clear day you can see up to 90 miles away, catching parts of 4 states and 5 mountain ranges, and the fall foliage views go on and on and on.
 Atop Mount Greylock is an impressive 92-foot tall granite Veterans War Memorial lookout tower and Bascom Lodge, providing meals and lodging for travelers looking to stay overnight on the mount.
 Be aware that the temperature drops significantly as you near the summit, so be sure to dress accordingly!
 Road access to Mount Greylock is closed on November 1, so don’t wait too long to catch the incredible autumn views atop the summit of this gorgeous natural wonder.

 You might also like: